 Visiting that dustbin is free (for now), but you paid 10 pounds for the privilege of standing on the exact dividing line between East and West.
-A recent article in the Journal of Geodesy describes the science behind the discrepancy.
-But the error has been knowable since the update to the World Geodetic System (used for GPS technology) in 1984, and known about since at least 1998, when the question was raised in the House of Lords.
+An article in the Journal of Geodesy describes the science behind the discrepancy.
+But the error has been knowable since the update to the World Geodetic System (used for GPS technology) in 1984, and actively known about since at least 1998, when the question was raised in the House of Lords.

 "Whether the (National Maritime Museum, of which the Royal Observatory Greenwich is part) is liable for prosecution under the Trade Descriptions Act 1968 for selling tickets to the general public purporting to record Greenwich Mean Time on the Prime Meridian, when the time printed is Co-ordinated Universal Time (UTC) on a meridian line 102.5 metres (336 ft) west of the point recognised by the IERS (International Earth Rotation and Reference Systems Service) as from 1 January as the official Prime Meridian for the Millennium."